Eddie-Wang1120/DeepEP/README.md

 > [!WARNING]
 > This repository contains an experimental version of TeraMOE.
 The code is still under active development, and APIs, performance characteristics, and implementation details may change.

-TeraMOE is a cross-node Mixture-of-Experts (MoE) training engine that focuses on a fused persistent execution path for dispatch, compute, and combine.
+TeraMOE is a cross-node expert-parallel MoE training library that uses a cooperative persistent kernel to overlap dispatch, expert compute, and combine.

 ## Performance